CoMakery/virtue-dao/README.md

 # Virtue DAO EnDAOments

-The Virtue DAO creates a virtuous swarm aligned with the mission.
+The Virtue DAO incentivizes a virtuous swarm of autonomous people aligned with the DAOs mission.
 Members receive continuous EnDAOment funding based on their virtue.
-It's a Decentralized Autonomous Organization (DAO) with no proposals.
+It's a Decentralized Autonomous Organization (DAO) with no proposals!

 ## The Problem With DAO Proposals